wisq/plextube/README.md

 (Heck, you should install it either way — I use YouTubeTV for my subscriptions, and PlexTube for other videos.)

 Once installed, you can sign in as your YouTube account, view your subscriptions / history / etc., and enjoy all the benefits of Plex (except offline viewing).
 However, I believe only the server owner can use this — so while other users won't see your history etc., you also can't easily share videos with them.

+## Legal stuff

+Copyright © 2017, Adrian Irving-Beer.

+PlexTube is released under the [Apache 2 License](LICENSE) and is provided with **no warranty**.
+Remember, you're deploying a web service that runs commands on your precious Plex server.
+I make every effort to write secure code, but you're still using PlexTube at your own risk.